 Edinburgh Commands a Premium, but Yields Compensate

 This combination of solid cash flow and capital-city appreciation potential makes Edinburgh a hybrid market: strong enough on yield to generate income from day one, while the underlying asset benefits from sustained demand in one of the UK's most constrained housing markets.
-Explore the full Edinburgh rental data in the dashboard to see how individual postcodes compare.
+Explore the full Edinburgh rental data to see how individual postcodes compare.

 Edinburgh's Licensing Regime Adds Cost and Complexity